WARNING! WARNING! (age 21+ Cannabis)

 Since I was a child in my single digits, I’ve gone out and made money.
 One day in the 1960’s I answered an ad that I found in the back of a comic book.
 As a result, I for a short time, sold flower seeds door to door.
-The compensation was that you’d get to choose items they had from a catalog.
-The more seeds you sold, the better, more expensive, the selection.
+No cash reward.
+The compensation was that you’d get to choose from items they had, from a catalog.
+The more packages of seeds you sold, the better, more expensive, the selection.
 I had my sights on a baseball glove.
 Looking back, I never even prepared myself for the task that was now at hand…selling said flower seeds.
 Frankly, I didn’t know a damn thing about them.
-With just sheer determination, there I was knocking door to door.
+Regardless, there I was knocking door to door.
 I knew the task at hand to get the reward I wanted.
 A few folks asked me questions about the actual seeds, in which I didn’t have a clue.
 They still purchased the seeds.
 I managed to sell enough of them to get my prize.

 How good a player was I you ask?
 Honestly, I sucked harder than a new Hoover Upright.
 Played my best ever at a practice session after smoking pot, and drinking multiple alcoholic beverages.
+Imagine that!
 When it was my turn at bat, I repeatedly hit the ball very far distances.
 The manager was so impressed that he put me batting clean up in the next Saturday game.
 And how did I do?
 At bat, I struck out four times.
 How embarrassing!
 Was like I was swatting at flies.
 My playing wasn’t much better.
 Was twelve years old by the way.
 My parents were both dead by now.
 I hated living with my aunt and uncle.
 And my childhood dreams of having a successful baseball career were shattered!

 Note: I’ve been told that I’m good at sarcasm.
 Ever since I was a wee lad.
 Imagine that.
 Now back to our story.
 Oh, and let’s not forget the Catholics.
 He threw me at them as well.
 Right after my Mom dies.
 He immediately enrolled me.
 I imagine he yelled out; “God got a new one for you.
 Sorry, he’s late.”
 Got my dirty ass baptized.
 Enrolled me in Catholic school.
 I did my Communion.
 Was an Alter Boy (sorry…no sick stories to tell).
 Did my Confirmation after my Dad passed away.
 Added on to my name; David (for the occasion).
 It was my uncle’s name also.
 By the end of eighth grade, I pretty much hated it all.
 Ever since that time, it’s been a game of give and take.
 I try to apply what lessons I think that were good and apply them to everyday living.
 I disregard the rest; Pope’s opinions, and politics.
 Odds are I’ll return to mass one day.
 I do still have a sense of honor and respect for the religion, and I’m comfortable there besides.